KjellHarald/KidsDoHPC/README.md

 ## Dashboard

+**Note:** There is absolutely no need to use the Dashboard if API is prefered.

 ## API

 ## Execute Python over API
 The Kids Do HPC API allows Python Code to be executed on compute node(s).